Apply to vote by post or proxy

 Test and Trace is not required for polling stations (unless you remain in the building for some other purpose).

-If you have have tested positive for coronavirus, or you are displaying symptoms, you should self-isolate and not go to a polling station.
+If you have tested positive for coronavirus, or you are displaying symptoms, you should self-isolate and not go to a polling station.

 You will be sent a poll card before an election, showing: